Fire Equipment Mobile Banner

 The job of a backup firefighter is key to having a successful attack line.
 With the task of supporting the nozzle operator and hoseline movement, backup is positioned either next to or touching the lead operator.
 Both firefighters need to work and communicate together as a team.

 A charged hoseline wants to maintain its weight on the ground.
-When the nozzle operator opens the bail, and the water starts flowing, the nozzle reaction energy is going to push back on the operator.
-The backup firefighter needs to direct that energy back down towards the ground (Example 2).
+When the nozzle operator opens the bail, the nozzle reaction energy is going to push back on the operator.
+The backup firefighter needs to direct that energy back down towards the ground.

 To accomplish this task, there are a few techniques to use.
 One method the backup can use when stationary is kneeling on top of the hoseline with the inside leg closest to the hose.
 Another way to anchor the hose is to press down on the hose firmly with both hands.